Roosterbear/tips/google-coursera/marketing-digital-ecommerce.md

 ### Personalization

-> Practice of delivering a customized experience for each customer
+> Practice of delivering a customized EXPERIENCE for each customer

 ### Rewards program